silkylogs/cambridge-pseudocode-interpreter/pseudocode_doc.md

 ## Identifiers
 ---
 Identifiers (the names given to variables, constants, procedures and functions) are in mix case.
-They can only contain letters `A–Z, a–z`, digits `0–9` and the underscore character `_`.
+They can only contain letters `A-Z, a-z`, digits `0-9` and the underscore character `_`.
 They may not start with a digit.

 Keywords listed in the "Reserved keywords and operators" section of the documentation may not be used as variables.
 Identifiers are case insensitive, for example, `Countdown` and `CountDown` may not be used as separate variables.